status-im/nimbus-eth2/docs/the_nimbus_book/src/validator-monitor.md

 * When attesting, the attestation is added to an aggregate, then a block, before a reward is applied to the state
 * When performing sync committee duties, likewise

 Validator actions can be traced either through logging, or comprehensive metrics that allow for creating alerts in monitoring tools.

-The metrics are based on the same feature in [Lighthouse](https://lighthouse-book.sigmaprime.io/validator-monitoring.html), thus dashboards and alerts can be used with either client.
+The metrics are broadly compatible with [Lighthouse](https://lighthouse-book.sigmaprime.io/validator-monitoring.html), thus dashboards and alerts can be used with either client.

 ## Enabling validator monitoring